defi-wonderland/specs/specs/interop/shared-lockbox.md

 ### `LiquidityMigrator`

-A possible migrate function implementation could be:
+A possible migration function implementation could be:

 ```solidity
 // The Shared Lockbox contract